microsoft/api-guidelines/graph/patterns/dictionary/index.md

 ## Problem
 --------

-The API design requires a resource to include an unknown quantity of similar data elements that need to be named using values provided by the API consumer.
+The API design requires a resource to include an unknown quantity of data elements of the same type that must be named using values provided by the API consumer.

 ## Solution
 --------